otmezger/gateway_watchdog/README.md

 Still not implemented.

 ## Create your SMTP using sendgrid.com
-Go to [Sendgrid](https://sendgrid.com/) and create a API key.
+Go to [Sendgrid](https://sendgrid.com/) and create an API key.
 When you create this key, go to settings and enable full access in Mail Send.
-Save your API key (not your API ID) somewhere in your files because its given to you just once.
+Save your API key (not your API ID) somewhere in your files because it's given to you just once.